11 pairs of denim shorts to shop now the sun is out

 RELATED: 15 of the most stylish denim jackets to throw on over everything this summer

-Read on for our edit of the must-have denim shorts we want to be wearing this season.
+Read on for our edit of the denim shorts we want to be wearing this season.

 501 Lev'is Original denim shorts, £60, Levi's